 The African elephant is the flagship species for Tsavo, an iconic symbol for attracting tourists to Kenya as well as being a keystone species.
 High demand for ivory has resulted in shocking figures of elephants being poached across Africa, and Tsavo has not been spared.
-Due to the high concentration of elephants in the area, inadequate law enforcement presence, proliferation of small arms in Kenya as well as the proximity to Mombasa port, the continent's ivory trafficking hub, the TCA has been a prime target for poachers.
+Due to the high concentration of elephants in the area, inadequate law enforcement presence, proliferation of small arms in Kenya as well as the proximity to Mombasa port, the continent's ivory trafficking hub, the TCA is a prime target for poachers.
 In the middle of the TCA lies the Kasigau Wildlife Corridor, located between Tsavo East and Tsavo West National Park and covering 2,000 square kilometers.
 The 14 group ranches that collectively make up this corridor provide an important habitat and dispersal area for wildlife between these two protected areas.
-Wildlife Works has been operating in partnership with these ranches for a number of years and provides security in the form of over 100 rangers on the ground.
+Wildlife Works, a carbon developer, has been operating in partnership with these ranches for a number of years and provides security in the form of a 100-man strong ranger team.

-The poaching figures are alarming, and notwithstanding Wildlife Work's dedicated ranger team and close collaboration with KWS, it is imperative to maintain surveillance and heighten protection.
+The poaching figures are alarming, and notwithstanding Wildlife Work's dedicated ranger force and close collaboration with KWS, it is imperative to maintain surveillance and heighten protection.
 Combating elephant poaching and reducing the demand of ivory requires a multitude of measures, but improved protection in the field is the most immediate way to reduce elephant deaths.
 In this vast landscape, aerial surveillance is a key way to increase vigilance.
 For the last four years, the EPT has been working with Keith Hellyer and his Magni M24 Gyrocopter to carry out patrols over the vast dryland forest of elephant habitat that is the Kasigau corridor.
 The aerial surveillance has contributed to a dramatic reduction in the number of poaching incidents.
-The aircraft has now reached its limit and requires a complete rebuild.
-The engine, rotor blades, propeller, body frame and electronics all need to be refurbished which will be a long and slow process.
-In the meantime, aerial surveillance efforts are still required to continue and at the same time the reach of our impact needs to be expanded.